ChrisBarton107/Election-Analysis/README.md

     - Jefferson received 10.5% of the vote with 38,855 total votes
  - The county with the largest voter turnout:
     - Denver
-  * Summary of candidate and county outcomes [Insert link here]
+  * Image summary of candidate and county outcomes: https://github.com/ChrisBarton107/Election-Analysis/blob/main/Resources/PyPoll_Challenge_Terminal.png?raw=true

 ### Additional
 The code used to conduct the analysis is resuable for future elections but requires modifications if it is to be used properly.
 Future election data must be assessed prior to the execution of code so modifications can be made.
 Understanding election data format, including number of columns, information type, and position within the heading require the user to modify the script.
 Additional modifications are necessary if the user desires results not gathered from the current script.